 Option 1: Panama Vieja and Casco Viejo

-If you love history, this is the perfect way to spend your one day in Panama City.
+If you love history, this is the perfect way to explore the best of Panama City in one day.
 Start with a visit to Panama Vieja, the first European settlement on the Pacific coast of the Americas.
-A UNESCO World Heritage Site, it is now ruins after the city was burned to the ground during the invasion of Captain Morgan in the 17th century.
+A UNESCO World Heritage Site, it is now in ruins after the city was burned to the ground during the invasion of Captain Morgan in the 17th century.
 You can see the church tower and a few other remaining buildings.

 If you still have time and energy, from here take a sunset walk along the Cinta Costera.
 This is a favourite local activity so there will be tonnes of activity to watch.

 For many, no Panama City itinerary is complete with a visit to the famous Panama Canal.
 Unquestionably one of the top things to do in Panama, it’s surprisingly easy to reach.

 This can be done in either order depending on your timing.
 You should visit the canal either before 11am or after 2pm.
 Around midday, the direction of the locks changes so there are no ships passing through.
 At the Miraflores Locks, walk through the four-floor museum, watch a short movie and, of course, watch the huge ships passing through the series of three locks.

 You can pay the entrance fee or you can eat in the restaurant and watch from the balcony.
 While this saves you the $15 charge, the food isn’t cheap.
 Unless you planned to eat here anyway, it likely won’t save you money in the long run.